College of Letters & Science

 322 The Origins of Civilization, 3 cr

-A minimum of 30 credits within the department is required, including 105, 300, 490, and two courses from the following: 112, 321, or 322.
+A minimum of 30 credits within the department is required, including 105, 300, 490, and two courses from the following: 212 (112 prior to spring 2016), 321, or 322.
 No more than 40 credits may be taken as part of the major.
 Undergraduates may substitute a graduate seminar for Anthropology 490 only if they have permission of the instructor, permission of an L&S academic dean, and a GPA of 3.5 or better.
 If advanced degree study is planned, additional courses in related fields should be discussed with an advisor in the department.

 All students must fulfill the L&S requirement of at least 15 credits of upper-level work in the major completed in residence.
 Courses 300 and above can be counted toward this requirement, with the exception of elementary Quechua and Yucatec Maya language courses (361, 362, 366, 376, 377).